 What We Do

-Counselling provides individuals, partners and family the opportunity to express their thoughts and feeling in a safe, trusting environment.
+Counselling provides individuals, partners and family the opportunity to express their thoughts and feelings in a safe, trusting environment.
 When you decide to enter counselling, a counsellor will welcome you, all of you to join into the healing process.
 During the first session you and the counsellor will review confidentiality and other information that ensures the safety of your story is protected and respected.
 From there the counselling sessions will take a pace that is comfortable for your Self to work through the pain you experience as a result of sexual violence.
 Your counsellor may suggest a variety of techniques, some of which may seem strange to you.
 If you have any questions or don’t feel comfortable practicing certain exercises, it’s important that you tell your counsellor.
 You have the right to stop any exercise at any time during any time .
 Counsellors are present to hear, see, and be a witness to that pain as it begins to transform.

 Counsellors as Professionals & Client Rights